 In 2005, the hospital licenses of Hanford Community and Selma Community were combined, and Central Valley General Hospital took over the Selma Community clinics to consolidate operations among the three hospitals in an effort to improve access, quality and strength.

 Hanford Community and many departments at Central Valley General Hospital moved into the new Adventist Medical Center – Hanford on December 5, 2010.
 Central Valley General Hospital now houses obstetrics and birthing services, and Hanford emergency services are consolidated at Adventist Medical Center – Hanford.

 The name of Selma Community Hospital was changed in 2011 to Adventist Medical Center – Selma, to reflect the shared license with Adventist Medical Center – Hanford, the unity of Adventist Health services throughout the Valley and the hospital’s emerging role as a regional health care resource.

-The Central Valley Network now offers 18 Community Care clinic sites in Kings County, southern Fresno County and northern Tulare County as well as physical therapy centers, a Sleep Apnea Center and many other services in the 2,500-square-mile region.
+The Central Valley Network now offers 32 licensed Community Care clinic sites in Kings, Kern, Fresno and Tulare counties, as well as physical therapy centers, a Sleep Apnea Center, a Breast Care Center, Lung Care Center, Spine and Pain Center and many other services in the Central Valley.

 Back to top